What we do

 The Big Picture vision: Improved understanding of the role of natural processes and habitat connectivity in functioning living systems, including the beneficial effects of restoring key species such as beavers and apex predators.

 Many communities across Scotland - especially those in remote areas - face an uncertain future.
 Revitalising local communities in ways that integrate the economic and social needs of people and the long-term restoration of species and habitats is a key component of rewilding.

 The Big Picture vision: Vibrant communities thriving on the back of a nature-based economy, which takes account of long-term ecological principles in everyday decision-making.

 - BECAUSE right now Nature is losing a war in which short-term economics trumps everything.
 Our climate is changing, species are being lost, habitats are being increasingly fragmented and basic natural resources such as clean air and water are under threat.

 - BECAUSE it’s the right thing to do.
-We have stripped much of our land of forest, we have drained our wetlands and we have eliminated many species that once lived here.
-These are all actions that we now condemn in other countries and it’s our moral duty to put things right.
+We've stripped much of our land of forest, drained our wetlands, over-engineered our rivers and eliminated many species that once lived here.
+These are all actions we now condemn in other countries so it’s our moral duty to put these things right.

-- BECAUSE what is the alternative to rewilding?
+- BECAUSE what's the alternative to rewilding?
 More dewilding?
 More species lost?
 More dismantling of the natural systems that keep us alive?
 An acceleration in climate change?
 More rural depopulation through lack of economic opportunity?
 How long can we carry on that road before we reach a dead end?